Thue/rfwadmin/README.md

 --------------

 - I *think* it is safe.
+- The web interface password is stored in unhashed plaintext in index.php, so if somebody can get shell access to your server, he can read it.
-- The only possibly fishy thing is the "Or fetch from a direct link to a zip file:" feature, which will happily fetch a file from the internal network (fx 192.168.1.x), thereby bypassing any firewall.
+- One possibly fishy thing is the "Or fetch from a direct link to a zip file:" feature, which will happily fetch a file from the internal network (fx 192.168.1.x), thereby bypassing any firewall.
 Though I don't see how it would benefit them to get this file fetched into the maps folder.
 Could be a Cross-site scripting problems if you have any web interfaces on the local net making changes using GET (which is why everybody says you should always use POST for such interfaces).
-- There is currently no built-in access controls to the www-interface - set up fx apache's built in auth support instead.

 About quality
 -------------